 Dr David Fowler

-Dr David M. Fowler is Lecturer in Modern British History at Cardiff University.
-He also teaches Modern British History and Politics at The University of Cambridge and is Honorary Fellow in the Department of History at The University of York.
+Dr David M. Fowler is a University Teacher in British Politics, Society and Culture at Cardiff University.
+He also teaches History, Politics and the Sociology of Education at The University of Cambridge and is Honorary Fellow in the Department of History at The University of York.
 His books and articles on the history of youth cultures, the 1960s and student protest movements, among his many other cultural history specialisms (Richard Hoggart, F.R.
-Leavis, Rolf Gardiner, radicalisation and the cultural history of Angling among these) have been widely acclaimed.
-His new book, Oxford and Revolution: Student Power, "1968" and a British Cultural Revolt will be published by Oxford University Press in 2019.
-His current teaching interests embrace Cultures and Communities in 20th Century Britain; the Global 1960s; Intelligence History and Radicalism and Radicalisation in Britain since c.1968.
-He has an extensive teaching and academic career and has previously held Lectureships and Research Fellowships at The Queen's University of Belfast, The University of Manchester and an Affiliated Lectureship at The University of Cambridge where he remains a Life Member at Clare Hall Cambridge and a Supervisor for the colleges of The University of Cambridge.
+Leavis, Rolf Gardiner, radicalisation and the cultural history of Angling among these), have been widely acclaimed.
+His new book, Oxford and Revolution: Student Power, "1968" and a British Cultural Revolt will be published by Oxford University Press in 2020.
+In 2018-2019 he was Visiting Scholar at Amherst College, Massachusetts, USA, where he researched his new book; a biographical study of Marshall Bloom, an American Transnational Student Activist of the 1960s.
+Whilst in the US, he also gave invited lectures at Princeton University, Cornell, Boston College, Rutgers, Northeastern, Williams College, the University of Connecticut and the University of Massachusetts.
+His current teaching interests embrace The Thatcher Age, 1975-1997, Cultures and Communities in 20th Century Britain; Intelligence Studies; and the Global 1960s.
+He has an extensive teaching and academic career and has previously held Lectureships and Research Fellowships at The Queen's University of Belfast, The University of Manchester and an Affiliated Lectureship at The University of Cambridge where he remains a Life Member at Clare Hall, Cambridge and a Supervisor for the colleges of The University of Cambridge.